KoriMigan/dsc-phase-1-project-v2-4/README.md

 - Saved Pictures                       <- Images got from the code file
 - .gitignore                           <- The .gitignore file for the project
 - LICENSE.md                           <- The license for the project
-- Presentation.pdf                     <- Presentation of analysis in PDF format
+- Presentation_pdf.pdf                     <- Presentation of analysis in PDF format
 - README.md1                           <- Document for reviewing the project
 - student.ipynb                              <- Documentation of analysis of project in Jupyter Notebook